Partners In Prevention

 - Partners in Prevention FAQ

 - Approved Evidence-Based Programs guide created by the Indiana Prevention Resource Center – descriptions of approved evidence-based substance use prevention programs that schools can select

 - School Competencies Mapping – table describing how approved programs align with Indiana state standards

 - Budget Forms

-Contact us with questions or for more information about this project.
+Contact us with questions or for more information about this school prevention initiative.